alkissack/Dump1090-OpenLayers-html/public_html/sql/README.md

 I used this before adapting a modified /db/ struture, but they are retained for interest.

-THe obviously wont wokr unless the apropriate server, database and table/s are available!
+They obviously wont work unless the apropriate server, database and table/s are available!

 ## The following files exist: